Happy Science: Controversy

-Happy Science is one of many Japanese new religions (shinshūkyō), which are looked upon as "controversial" by the mainstream press and public.
-According to The Japan Times, "for many, the Happies smell suspiciously like a cult".
-Not only the domestic Japanese press, but also international media have applied the term "cult" to Happy Science.

-Through the 1990's the group had a bitter rivalry with doomsday cult Aum Shinrikyo culminating in a failed assassination attempt on Okawa using the nerve agent VX injected into his car's air conditioning.
-It was one of many VX attacks by Aum members leading up to the 1995 Tokyo subway sarin attack which killed 14 and injured more than 5000 people.
+Happy Science is widely regarded as a cult and one of many controversial Japanese new religions (shinshūkyō).
+Through the 1990s the group had a bitter rivalry with Aum Shinrikyo, culminating in a failed assassination attempt on leader Ryuho Okawa using the nerve agent VX injected into the air conditioning system of Okawa's car.
+It was one of many VX attacks by Aum members leading up to the 1995 Tokyo subway sarin attack, which killed 14 and injured more than 5,000 people.

 Happy Science has also released promotional videos claiming, without evidence, that North Korea and the People's Republic of China are plotting the nuclear destruction of Japan.
-The group has sold "spiritual vaccines," falsely claiming that they prevent and cure COVID-19, advertised virus-related blessings at rates from US$100 to over US$400, and sold coronavirus-themed DVDs and CDs of Okawa lecturing, which make false claims of supposedly boosting immunity, as of April 2020.
-After initially defying physical distancing measures, it later closed its New York temple, announcing that it had administered their fraudulent "vaccines" remotely.
+The group has sold "spiritual vaccines", falsely claiming that they prevent and cure COVID-19, advertised virus-related blessings at rates from US$100 to over US$400, and sold coronavirus-themed DVDs and CDs of Okawa lecturing, which make false claims of supposedly boosting immunity, as of April 2020.
+After initially defying physical distancing measures, it later closed its New York temple, announcing that it had administered their fraudulent vaccines remotely.

 In February 2017, actress Fumika Shimizu abruptly retired from her former entertainment production agency amidst multiple filming projects for a full-time role in Happy Science, declaring she had been a member of the group since childhood, under the influence of her parents, both of whom were longtime believers in Happy Science.

 Okawa's son and potential successor, Hiroshi Okawa, left the movement and is now one of its outspoken critics.
 In an article in The New York Times, he commented, "I believe what my father does is complete nonsense".
-His father has denounced Hiroshi as "demonic" and has sued him for defamation.
+His father has denounced Hiroshi as "demonic" and possessed by devils and the group has sued him for defamation.
 In a 2022 interview with The World, Hiroshi described Happy Science as a "cult".
 Regarding Ryuho Okawa's spiritual channeling sessions, Hiroshi said "It's just a performance".
 Hiroshi also estimated the number of Happy Science members to be around 13,000.